-Kala Ghoda Association, was formed with the object of maintaining and preserving
+Kala Ghoda Association, was formed on 30th October 1988 with the object of maintaining

-the heritage art district of South Mumbai.
-Every year , since 1999 the association
+and preserving the heritage and art district of South Mumbai.
+Every year, since

-festival, created to draw attention to this unique and beautiful area.
-Now in its
+festival, created to draw attention to this unique and beautiful area in Mumbai.

-14th edition, the Festival draws visitors in the thousands, not just from the city
+Now in its 16th edition, the Festival draws visitors in large numbers, not just